GSA/Section508.gov/_pages/sample-procurement/2020-11-20-sample-procurement-gps-navigation-device.md

 **Instructions**

 The Accessibility Requirements Report should be incorporated into the solicitation requirements document (SOO, SOW, PWS, etc.).
-Please go to the Revised 508 Standards Toolkit
-([{{site.baseurl}}/manage/program-roadmap][13])for further information on the procurement process.
+Please go to the Revised 508 Standards Toolkit (<a href="{{site.baseurl}}/manage/program-roadmap">https://section508.gov/manage/program-roadmap</a>)for further information on the procurement process.

  [1]: {{site.baseurl}}/ict-accessibility#e205_1_general
  [2]: {{site.baseurl}}/ict-accessibility#e206_1